GLayton-TX/Paymen-ator/README.md

-# MiniSiteTemplate
+# Paymen-ator
-Template for smaller projects/coding challenges
+Loan calculator using Amortization.